 “There’s a lot of work on the engineering going on but there’s been a real gap in some detailed thinking about how you make the underlying commercial, economic and regulatory system works,” he adds.

-Erwin says the ultimate outcome of their efforts will hopefully be a model for local energy markets which is “coherent across the industry and across the UK, but with appropriate regionalisation”.
+Erwin says the ultimate aim is a model for local energy markets which is “coherent across the industry and across the UK, but with appropriate regionalisation”.

 This will require collaboration and Stewart Reid, head of DSO and innovation at Scottish Southern Electricity Networks, claims this is another area in which the networks have been upping their game.

 “If you were to look at where we are now compared to a year ago, the first thing that is very obvious is the level of collaboration in the industry has stepped up ten-fold,” he tells Utility Week.

 “A year ago, the DNOs were all going off and testing aspects of DSO and sharing the learning, but now they’re actually siting down around the table with a whole range of stakeholders and working out what that solution looks like.
 We’re converging on a model of the DSO rather than diverging off into a whole range of different options.”